EJHENNELLY/EJHennelly/README.md

 I am looking for the opportunity to solve new challenges and grow my career.

 I have developed a portfolio showcasing various tasks and projects completed during my Cybersecurity training and on my own.
 The items included in this portfolio have provided insights into:
+- Building End-to-End Serverless web applications with AWS
+- Leveraging CI/CD to improve my projects
 - Creating a resume website using HTML, JS, and CSS
-- Building End-to-End Serverless web applications with AWS
 - Performing security assessments and IT system/process audits
 - SIEM tools for cybersecurity
 - Programming and automation for cybersecurity tasks